Lysxia/advent-of-coq-2021/README.md

 The "aim" in Part 2 behaves the same as the "depth" in Part 1.
-This is "obvious" from looking at the code, since each Part's respective functions involve the same operations. `aoc02.v` makes that correspondence formal using the concept of "simulation", and it occurred to me that only formal methods people know what that means.
+This is "obvious" from looking at the code, since each Part's respective functions involve the same operations. `aoc02.v` makes that correspondence formal using the concept of ["simulation"](https://en.wikipedia.org/wiki/Simulation_(computer_science)), and it occurred to me that only formal methods people know what that means.

 #### Day 7